AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/business-rules.md

 The `$$BEFORE_STATE` and `$$AFTER_STATE` wildcards are used in expressions to access the object's field values before and after any edits.

 * These wildcards are both available for the edit trigger.
-The default state for the edit trigger (if no state is included in the expression) is the $$AFTER_STATE.
+The default state for the edit trigger (if no state is included in the expression) is the `$$AFTER_STATE`.
 * The object creation trigger only allows the `$$AFTER_STATE`, because the before state does not exist.
 * The object deletion trigger only allows the `$$BEFORE_STATE`, because the after state does not exist.